lakshmaji/iadmin/README.md

 # admin

+# Note :

+ -  Any new features or suggestion.
+     - We will add new features / improvements (just make a PR regarding feature or improvement)
-# any PR would welcome :hatching_chick:
+ -  Any PR's would welcome :hatching_chick:

+ - Todo
+     - Admin Change Password
+     - Profile Update

 ## availble version
  - [iadmin v 3.0.0](http://v3.iadmin.ga/)